kotashida/Multilingual-Wikipedia-Sentiment-Analysis/README.md

 ## Results

-Below are the overall correlations between favorability ratings and mean/median sentiment scores as calculated by Sentiment_Favorable_Correlation.py.
-These results are also included in the final report.
+The overall correlations between favorability ratings and mean/median sentiment scores, along with the mean standard deviation across languages, were calculated using Sentiment_Favorable_Correlation.py and are summarized below.

 ### Model 1: bert-base-multilingual-uncased-sentiment
 - Correlations with US Favorable Views: